MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 ## PSStrictModeAssignment

+> [!NOTE]
+> This feature was removed in PowerShell 7.3.preview-8.

 PowerShell 7.3-preview.2 adds the **StrictMode** parameter to `Invoke-Command` to allow specifying strict mode when invoking command locally.
 The **StrictMode** parameter sets the provided version for the process.
 Once the process completes, the **StrictMode** version is set back to what it was before the `Invoke-Command`.

-This feature does not support asynchronous jobs on remote machines.
+This feature doesn't support asynchronous jobs on remote machines.

 ## PSUnixFileStat

+> [!NOTE]
+> This feature became mainstream in PowerShell 7.1.

 This feature provides more Unix-like file listings by including data from the Unix **stat** API.
 It adds a new note property in the filesystem provider named **UnixStat** that includes a rendering of